UBC-MDS/dsci524-group18/README.md

 - Please see a list of dependencies [here](pyproject.toml).

 ## Usage
-The eda_utils_py package help you to build exploratory data analysis.
+The eda_utils_py package will help you in your exploratory data analysis portion of your work.

 eda_utils_py includes multiple custom functions to perform initial exploratory analysis on any input data describing the structure and the relationships present in the data.
-The generated output can be obtained in both object and graphical form.
+Depending on the function, the generated output can be obtained in object or graphical form.

 ```python
 import pandas as pd